marcoaaz/forward_registration/README.md

 - Symbolic Math Toolbox                                 Version 24.2        (R2024b)
 - Wavelet Toolbox                                       Version 24.2        (R2024b)

 The Python scripts require environments to be set up.
 You can use the nearby requirements.txt files.
-I recommend deploying in VSCode IDE.
+I recommend deploying Python environments in VSCode IDE.

 The R scripts require R version 4.4.3 (2025-02-28 ucrt) -- "Trophy Case" for x86_64-w64-mingw32/x64 platform.
 You can use RStudio 2024 to visualise/edit them according to your needs.

+Step 1 used [Fiji](https://imagej.net/software/fiji/) distribution (ImageJ 1.54f) macros and plugins ([registration](https://imagej.net/plugins/bigwarp), [segmentation](https://imagej.net/plugins/biovoxxel-toolbox)).
+Step 1a involved using [pyvips](https://github.com/libvips/pyvips) library.

+Steps 1 and 3 worked using [QuPath](https://qupath.github.io/) version 0.5.1 (Build time: 2024-03-04).

 #### Supplementary Data

 Uploading to Zenodo..

-After downloading all the data, you need to update the filepaths (within your system) to every required input file/image/folder.
+After downloading all the data, you need to edit the downloaded scripts and update the filepaths (within your system) mapping every required input file/image/folder to achieve the same results.
+The parameters are given in the paper Supplementary Material B.

 #### Cite